Camera obscura: 500 to 1000: Earliest experiments, study of light

 In the 6th century, the Byzantine-Greek mathematician and architect Anthemius of Tralles (most famous as a co-architect of the Hagia Sophia) experimented with effects related to the camera obscura.
 Anthemius had a sophisticated understanding of the involved optics, as demonstrated by a light-ray diagram he constructed in 555 AD.

+In his optical treatise De Aspectibus, Al-Kindi (c.
+801) wrote about pinhole images to prove that light travels in straight lines.

 In the 10th century Yu Chao-Lung supposedly projected images of pagoda models through a small hole onto a screen to study directions and divergence of rays of light.